mailslurp/mailslurp-client/docs/interfaces/sendemailoptions.md

 **● body**: *`string`*

-*Defined in node_modules/mailslurp-swagger-sdk-ts/dist/api.d.ts:422*
+*Defined in node_modules/mailslurp-swagger-sdk-ts/dist/api.d.ts:465*

-Contents of email
+Contents of email.
+If HTML set isHTML to true.
+You can use moustache templates here if you provide a templateVariables option

 *__type__*: {string}